A landing page is a targeted webpage designed to convert visitors into leads or customers.

 Identifying the Target Audience

-To create a landing page that resonates with your visitors, you need to understand their needs, pain points, and motivations.
+To resonate with your visitors, you need to understand their needs, pain points, and motivations.

-Who is your target audience, and what are they looking for?
+Who are they, and what are they looking for?

-In order to really speak to you target audience in your landing page, you need to understand them in more detail.
+In order to really speak to your target audience, you need to understand them in more detail.

 - Defining your ideal customer avatar